 A regular meditation practice is another thing that helps me immensely.
 Even if all I can manage is 10 minutes at the end of the day, I try to mediate at least every other day.

-I also like to smudge myself and the house at least once in 15 days.
-Burning sage has been known to have scientific benefits when it comes to getting rid of bacteria and germs, and it just makes me feel squeaky clean energetically.
+I also like to burn aromatic leaves like rosemary or natural incense sticks to smoke cleanse myself and the house at least once in 15 days.
+Burning plants, resins, and herbs has been known to have scientific benefits when it comes to getting rid of bacteria and germs, and it just makes me feel squeaky clean energetically.

 And I never leave the house without a few crystals in my bag.
 I always have either an obsidian or tourmaline, along with a rotating cast of crystals, which I choose intuitively.
 Currently, I’m traveling with obsidian, rose quartz, clear quartz and amethyst.